sophia-abudukelimu/stamp/README.md

 The question is whether the **spatio-temporal structure** of cortical acetylcholine signalling is disrupted in the AD model — which regions predict which, and whether that coupling breaks down progressively with age.

-Answering it means measuring those inter-regional relationships directly, which is exactly what STAMP's attention mechanism computes: for every region at every moment, it learns a directed, content-dependent weight to every other region at every earlier moment.
-STAMP further turns this into a number — a region's reconstruction R² stays high while it is coupled to the rest of the cortex and falls as it decouples — and running the same model at 3, 6, 9, 12 and 15 months turns that into a trajectory, so the two genotypes can be compared on **when** they diverge, not only where they end up.
+Answering it means measuring those inter-regional relationships directly.
+STAMP's attention mechanism does exactly this: for every region at every moment, it learns a directed, content-dependent weight to every other region at every earlier moment — no relationship is fixed in advance.

+That structure is then reduced to a single number per region: reconstruction R².
+A region stays high when it is still predictable from the rest of the cortex, and falls as it decouples.
+Running the same model at 3, 6, 9, 12 and 15 months turns that number into a trajectory, so the two genotypes can be compared on when they start to diverge, not just how far apart they end up.

 Two read-outs come out of a trained model: